PaddleOCR-VL Usage Tutorial¶

 # Invoke PaddleOCR CLI or Python API within the container

-If you need to use PaddleOCR-VL in an offline environment, replace ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddleocr-vl:latest (image size approximately 8 GB) in the above command with the offline version image ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddleocr-vl:latest-offline (image size is approximately 10 GB).
+If you need to use PaddleOCR-VL in an offline environment, replace ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddleocr-vl:latest-nvidia-gpu (image size approximately 8 GB) in the above command with the offline version image ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddleocr-vl:latest-nvidia-gpu-offline (image size is approximately 10 GB).
 You will need to pull the image on an internet-connected machine, import it into the offline machine, and then start the container using this image on the offline machine.
 For example:

 # Execute on an internet-connected machine